heykiditsaaron/coffer-minecraft/docs/WORKFLOW.md

 CHRONICLING
 -----------

-At the end of each phase:
+At the end of each phase **and each decimal sub-phase**:

 1. Write a chronicle entry.
 2. Chronicle MUST include:
    - what was proven,
    - what was intentionally NOT done,
    - any behavior that could be misread,
-   - explicit boundaries to the next phase.
+   - explicit boundaries to the next phase or decimal.

 Chronicles exist to:
 - externalize memory,